In Part 1 of this tutorial series, we explained the basics of using WordPress widgets.

 (Format text easily with the new text widget)

-(Text widgets are really useful!)
+(Text widgets are extremely versatile!)

-For this example, we’ll set up a support button on the sidebar that takes visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, we’ll set up a clickable support button on the sidebar area that takes visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

 First, you will need to create or source a “help button” graphic image that your visitors can click on …